coop-deluxe/sm64coopdx/README.md

 Unlike previous online attempts, this one synchronized enemies and events.
 This allows players to be interacting with the same world at the same time.

 ## Lua
-sm64ex-coop is moddable via lua, similar to how Roblox and Gmod works.
+sm64ex-coop is moddable via lua, similar to how Roblox and Garry's Mod works.
 To get started, click [here](docs/lua/lua.md) to see the lua documentation

+## Contribution
+If you want to make a PR to sm64ex-coop, join the [Discord server](https://discord.gg/TJVKHS4) and communicate with us about your PR.
+We work on new sm64ex-coop betas on a private repo and push all of our changes to the main repo once we've added everything, so if you contact us we can give you access to that repo where you can PR your changes there.

 ## Discord
 [https://discord.gg/TJVKHS4](https://discord.gg/TJVKHS4)